How would you sum up the FightMatrix rating system?

 Furthermore, there are also elements of foreshadowing and prediction-based penalties in an attempt to properly compensate for scenarios such as inactivity, bottom-feeding, and impressive debuting fighters.

-Before the site’s creation, it was decided upon that displaying output of a purely statistical (ELO or equivalent) would make no sense for MMA.
-ELO methods are too basic, and an “accurate” statistical model, would’ve been finalized using past trends as benchmarks, which when used alone, is a poor methodology for the ever changing picture of MMA.
-Furthermore, these models can product wildly anomalous results.
+Before the site’s creation, it was decided upon that displaying output of a purely statistical (Elo or equivalent) would make no sense for MMA.
+Elo methods are too basic, and an “accurate” statistical model, would’ve been finalized using past trends as benchmarks, which when used alone, is a poor methodology for the ever changing picture of MMA.
+Furthermore, these models can produce wildly anomalous results.

 This system needed to be able to factor in special considerations like impressive debuting fighters, “fluke” wins, inactivity, etc, so the decision was made to study respected rankings, and make a software system that properly place the keystone fighters in the divisions, but take bias out of the equation by ignoring overly hyped fighters, giving credit to underrated fighters, and being able to pull the cord on fighters who are well past their prime.
 In addition, the system also excels by being much more scalable then your typical Top 10s and 15s, by analyzing even the most minor shows.